littlefs-project/littlefs/DESIGN.md

 block 2 and use the value 9.

 Using this concept, the littlefs is able to update metadata blocks atomically.
-There are a few other tweaks, such as using a 32bit crc and using sequence arithmetic to handle revision count overflow, but the basic concept is the same.
+There are a few other tweaks, such as using a 32 bit crc and using sequence arithmetic to handle revision count overflow, but the basic concept is the same.
 These metadata pairs define the backbone of the littlefs, and the rest of the filesystem is built on top of these atomic updates.

-## Files
+## Non-meta data

 Now, the metadata pairs do come with some drawbacks.
 Most notably, each pair requires two blocks for each block of data.
 I'm sure users would be very